 At Tara every effort is made to nurture and develop the whole girl in order that she might reach her potential in every aspect of her life.
-The social, emotional, physical, cognitive and spiritual development of girls is paramount the girls’ learning.
+The social, emotional, physical, cognitive and spiritual development of girls are paramount to the girls’ learning.
 In this way the holistic wellbeing of our students underpins all aspects of life within our school.
-We believe that effective pastoral care promotes a positive, supportive and engaging whole school culture.
-Our excellent and pastoral programs help develop our students both in the classroom and beyond.
+We believe that effective pastoral care promotes a positive, supportive and engaging whole School culture.
+Our excellent pastoral programs help develop our students both in the classroom and beyond.

 Specific pastoral care themes and focus areas for specific year groups are on the student wellbeing program page.